FalkAlexander/PasswordSafe/README.md

 for building GNOME apps with Flatpak and GNOME Builder.

 ### Translations
-Helping to translate Secrets or add support to a new language is very welcome.
+Helping to translate Secrets or add support to a new language is welcome.
 You can find everything you need at: [l10n.gnome.org/module/secrets/](https://l10n.gnome.org/module/secrets/)

-# Contact
-You can contact through chat (Matrix protocol) on [#secrets:gnome.org](https://matrix.to/#/#secrets:gnome.org) channel.
+## Getting in touch
+If you have any questions regarding the use or development of Secrets, please join us on our [#secrets:gnome.org](https://matrix.to/#/#secrets:gnome.org) channel.

+## Code Of Conduct
+This project follows the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct).